martinedb/docharvester/README.md

 ## Project Overview

 **DocHarvester** is a Python-powered tool designed to automate and accelerate the process of finding and organizing critical project documents.
-It is purpose-built for engineering and environmental projects, but is flexible enough for any scenario requiring fast, reliable document retrieval across large, complex directory structures.
+Irs main use was for engineering and environmental projects, but is flexible enough for any scenario requiring fast, reliable document retrieval across large, complex directory structures.

 ### Problem to Solve